When Nobel Laureate Richard Thaler gave his students their grades, the average score was a 96. Out of 137, that is.

 This phenomenon is distinct from bragging: We don’t exaggerate our abilities intentionally to impress.
 Rather, we earnestly fail to understand our own aptitude, erring on the side of self-regard.
 This ego-protective cognitive mechanism is called the “Overconfidence Effect.”

-For businesses that ask employees to assess their own performance, this mental quirk can be painfully apparent.
+This mental quirk can be painfully apparent for businesses that ask employees to assess their own performance.
 In one study of tech companies, as many as 42 percent of software engineers rated themselves among the top 5 percent of employees.
 In another research project at the University of Nebraska, 68 percent of faculty members rated themselves in the top 25 percent for their teaching ability.

 The Overconfidence Effect might also have powerful implications for serving customers as well.
 One recent study found that roughly 80 percent of businesses felt they provided excellent customer service.
 Just eight percent of their customers agreed.
 Is your brand dangerously unaware of its own shortcomings?